TranBreana011/python-learning-journal/week5_reflections.md

 When we have space, it's O(1)

-Prepend and Append is ammortized O(1), most of the time it will be O(1)
+Prepend and Append is ammortized O(1), most of the time it will be O(1) but occansionally we need to allocate more space

 Linked Lists: constructed using objects, grows and shrinks during run-time, doubly linked list: a variation with pointers in both directions
 - objects backbone of such structures